richtastic/ff/src/3DR/wiki/app.md

 APP TODO:

+- how to derive TFT minimization equations [4]

 - upload camera images
 	- A upload the image scales
 	- B calculate detected 2D/3D-pairs [or error if unable]